WanzaBlock/ElectoralSystem/README.md

 ## Support

-For issues, questions, or contributions, please open an issue in the GitHub repository.
+For issues, questions, or contributions, please open an issue in the GitHub repository..